castrolem/personal-site/_posts/2020-08-19-dark-mode-support.md

 title:  "Dark mode support"
 ---

-It's 2020, and we still have `background: white` websites when you set your OS to `darkMode === true` , why?
+It's 2020, and we still have `background: white` websites when you enable your OS built-in dark mode, why?
 Why?!
-I get this feeling every time it's 9pm and I switch my computer to be in dark mode with the magic automatic setting from macOS and my browser stills shows me a white background at 300 nits of brightness.
+I get this feeling every time it's 9pm, and I switch my computer to be in dark mode with the magic automatic setting from macOS and my browser stills shows me a white background at 300 nits of brightness.

-I remember reading an article a while ago touting the browsers that support media queries for dark mode, which had the following browsers:
+I remember reading an article a while ago touting the browsers that support media queries for the dark mode, which had the following browsers:

 - macOS Safari 13 or newer.
 - iOS Safari 13.2 or newer.